-Carnelian seal rings are found in Bulgaria and in Egypt and even India.
+Carnelian seal rings are found in Bulgaria in Egypt and even India.

 It is not my piece of cake

 In literature, you find that this gemstone is all about vibrancy, energy, and desire or adventure.
 My husband will get desperate if I am going to wear jewelry with a carnelian.
-He already thinks I have too much energy and my too (according to him) adventurous mind brings us through the whole world, searching for gemstones.
+He already thinks I have too much energy and my (according to him) adventurous mind brings us through the whole world, searching for gemstones.

 Well, this gemstone gives protection against lack of energy, gives you an adventurous mind, and leads you through boredom and anxiety.

 In Ancient Times carving the carnelian was reasonably often done by the jewelry makers of the nobility.
 But when the powerful empires in the Middle East disappeared the knowledge and the craftsmanship of the craving disappeared.

 The English and French courts in the 18th century used a secret and symbolic ‘gem language’ to send secret messages.
 Since the orange gem symbolized luck and health, the carnelian was used often for sending messages.

 I already stated that you can carve this gem rather easily.
-So the nobility ordered from their jewelry makers brooches and pins with a carved copy.
+So the nobility ordered from their jewelry makers brooches and pins with carved copies.
 In the gemstone, the first letters of sentiment or feeling were carved, like LOV or LUC.
-When you wore that brooch at a dinner party, somebody special knew what you want to say to him.
+When you wore that brooch at a dinner party, somebody special knew what you wanted to say to him.